Falling isn’t fun. The older you get, the less fun it is. It’s downright scary!

 One night, just after starting to wear the new slippers, I tripped and fell!
 I guess I wasn’t quite used to the feel of the new footwear yet.
 Just what I was hoping to avoid by buying a new pair!
 Brand new footwear can be trickier than old, comfy shoes!

 I was in the basement attempting to bring two gallon jugs of water up, distilled for my bedroom humidifier, spring water for my lovely ceramic ThirstyCat fountain.
 Fell with both arms outstretched.
 Came down hard on my knees, banged them up bad, sprained both thumbs and my right hand and FRACTURED both wrists.
 Busted one of the water jugs….

 Could have been worse.
 Didn’t injure my head, didn’t bust a kneecap.
 Life without using thumbs is, um, really difficult!

 I couldn’t hold things, vacuum, mop, clean, open jars, pick up my cats, clean their boxes, drive or do much of anything really.
 I just sat on the sofa and watched movies a lot to distract me from pain.
 For sure blogging didn’t happen!

 Neither fracture got diagnosed quickly.
 For both wrists, X-rays showed nothing untoward.
 I had to go get a second opinion and a CT scan before the right wrist ended up in a cast.
 And then there was considerable delay getting a CT scan approved by insurance for the left wrist.
 A rather sad statement about insurance and current health care is that the bone in my left wrist had actually healed on its own before the fracture was ever diagnosed!

 I’m able to type, but a little goes a very long way at the moment.
-I may have to get some sales going in the near future when the weather clears.
-Medical bills arriving … and the government shutdown business affects us.
+I may have to get some sales going in the near future when the weather clears as medical bills are arriving.